Skip to main content

 • Do all material types match DEFRA’s eight categories?

-• Are weights in the correct units (tonnes)?
+• Are weights in the correct units (kilograms)?

 • Is every packaging line assigned a category and activity type?